Meet the guys behind Viceland’s first original television show

 It’s a simple enough log line – 90 per cent of small-screen comedies revolve around men behaving badly – but the series’ execution is next-level.
 Filmed in a mockumentary style on the streets of west-end Toronto with often unwitting participants, the show mixes real-world action with expert improv and a slick layer of meta-humour.
 One episode finds Matt surreptitiously invading the offices of Toronto alt-weekly NOW Magazine, another with the pair infiltrating the Sundance Film Festival, a feat done on the sly while Johnson was legitimately attending to promote his other mockumentary, the dark comedy Operation Avalanche.

-In between these stunts, the show twists itself into a parody of the sitcom form itself, breaking the fourth wall and appropriating familiar theme songs (Growing Pains’ catchy As Long as We’ve Got Each Other will never sound the same) to create an anarchic stew that’s a joy to consume.
+In between these stunts, the show twists itself into a parody of the sitcom form itself, breaking the fourth wall and appropriating familiar theme songs ( Growing Pains’ catchy As Long as We’ve Got Each Other will never sound the same) to create an anarchic stew that’s a joy to consume.
 Think Adult Swim’s Too Many Cooks sensation from a few years back, but much more complex and even sincere than that lark.

 But while Johnson and McCarrol’s creation is unlike anything seen on television before, let alone Canadian television, it’s journey to Viceland was not exactly easy.
 The project originally started off as a Web series – same premise, worse lighting – which earned a cult following by the time it ended in 2009.
 But each time it seemed as if the online version of nirvana the band the show (the extra “n” was added when it moved to the more legality-conscious Viceland) was ready to make the leap from the Web, the project’s radical postsitcom language got lost in translation.